 The ‘Root’ of Evil

 The kabbalistic ideas regarding evil are some of the deepest teachings.
-Digging into these is worth it for Matrix fans, as it is critical to what the story is really about.
+Digging into this is important for understanding the Matrix at its deepest levels.

-In general, evil is usually thought of as “people doing bad things.”
-In movies and books, stories are often presented as, “bad guys versus good guys.”
-Most people view the Matrix movies accordingly.
+In general, ‘evil’ is usually associated with something ‘bad’ that is done.
+In books, stories, and movies like the Matrix, this is often presented as, “bad guys versus good guys.”
 However, the explanation of ‘evil’ goes well beyond what we regularly think of.

 A Quick Trip in the Time Machine